jaimetur/PhotoMigrator/help/1-command-line-interface.md

 AUTOMATIC MIGRATION PROCESS:
 ----------------------------
-Following arguments allow you execute the Automatic Migration Process to migrate your assets from one Photo Cloud Service to other, or from two different accounts within the same Photo Cloud service.
+Following flags allow you execute the Automatic Migration Process to migrate your assets from one Photo Cloud Service to other, or from two different accounts within the same Photo Cloud service.

 -source,   --source <SOURCE>
              Select the <SOURCE> for the AUTOMATIC-MIGRATION Process to Pull all your